yachty66/llmchess/README.md

 can i use lichess as an wrapper somehow? fuck that i will do it from scratch with python. here the idea is to

-- [ ] make only legal moves possible
+- [x] make only legal moves possible
+- [ ]

+What are the next steps??? what can i do now.. what can i dooooo now. i have no plan. i should start with the engine because thatgw